tungdo0602/Blooket-stuffs/README.md

 ```

 ## How to debug function
 ### To find some hack (like swap,...), you need to find it's set value and things.
-So you can do it by patch the function to it log value.
+So you can do it by patch the function and force it log value.
 #### Example
 ```js
 if(!typeof oldsv){